Abdul Nacer Benbrika: During imprisonment

 While in jail, Benbrika has been able to exert significant influence in spreading jihadist ideology.
 Associates and relatives of his have died fighting for Islamic State.
 The Australian Federal Government decided to revoke his Australian citizenship due to his terrorism conviction.
 He is the first individual to have lost citizenship onshore in Australia.

+Benbrika challenged the validity of the part of the citizenship act which allowed his Australian citizenship to be stripped.
+On 1 November 2023, it was announced the High Court of Australia in a 6–1 split, found the law was invalid, restoring Benbrika's Australian citizenship.

+Initially, Benbrika's sentence expired in 2020.
+However, he was kept in custody for three additional years on a continuing detention order.
+The reason for the continued detention was due to a ruling that Benbrika posed an unacceptable threat to the Australian public.
+In December 2023, Benbrika was ruled to have substantially progressed towards deradicalisation, Benbrika was freed and was placed on a one-year supervision order.